confluentinc/ksql/docs-md/installation/server-config/index.md

 <path-to-confluent>/etc/ksql/ksql-server.properties
 ```

-### KSQL Server Runtime Environment Variables
+### ksqlDB Server Runtime Environment Variables

-When KSQL Server starts, it checks for shell environment variables that
+When ksqlDB Server starts, it checks for shell environment variables that
 control the host Java Virtual Machine (JVM).
 Set the following
 environment variables to control options like heap size and Log4j
 configuration.
 These settings are applied by the
 [ksql-run-class](https://github.com/confluentinc/ksql/blob/master/bin/ksql-run-class)
-shell script when KSQL Server starts.
+shell script when ksqlDB Server starts.

 KSQL_CLASSPATH

-:   Path to the Java deployment of KSQL Server and related Java classes.
+:   Path to the Java deployment of ksqlDB Server and related Java classes.
     The following command shows an example KSQL_CLASSPATH setting.

     ```bash